 The following cards are restricted for LCG tournament play.
 A player may select 1 card from this restricted list for any given deck, and cannot then play with any other restricted cards in the same deck.
 A player may run as many copies of his chosen restricted card in a deck as the regular game rules allow.

-Itinerant Scholar (Core F30) Things in the Ground (Secrets of Arkham F31) Diseased Sewer Rats (Secrets of Arkham F44) Negotium Perambulans in Tenebris
+Itinerant Scholar (Core F30) Shocking Transformation (Core F140)

+Ravager of the Deep (Core F46) Diseased Sewer Rats (Secrets of Arkham F44)